-Given further good weather the prospects look excellent.
-Bank anglers may find that a sinking line may be a better choice to take the fry feeders.
+July will see hatches of damsel’s and sedges of various kinds and, given further good weather, the prospects look excellent.
+As was found to be the case in June, bank anglers may find that a sinking line or heavy intermediate line may be a better choice to take the fry feeders as the month proceeds.